 The problem of determining heat flow from a bearing in a specific application is rather complex.
 To establish equations with any accuracy that would be applicable in a general sense is not practical.
-However, the availability of thermal imaging systems has for the first time allowed the visual tracking of those factors affecting the rate of heat dissipation from typical bearing applications.
+However, the availability of thermal imaging systems has allowed the visual tracking of those factors affecting the rate of heat dissipation from typical bearing applications.